 Tires are perhaps one of the most crucial parts of any vehicle.
 They are what contacts the road.
 Depending on what wheel drive system your auto is equipped with you may notice that specific tires wear down faster than others.

-The front tires on a vehicle that is front wheel drive are responsible for accelerating, steering, and helping stop your vehicle.
+The front tires on a vehicle that is front wheel drive are responsible for accelerating, steering, and helping stop your car.
 The front tires tend to wear down a lot faster than the tires located on the rear of the vehicle.
-It’s typical that the rear wheel tires will last about twice as long as the front wheel tires will.
+It’s typical that, in this type of drive system, the rear wheel tires will last about twice as long as the front wheel tires will.

-When a tire is improperly repaired it may fail while you are driving at a high speed and cause you to loss control of your vehicle.
+When a tire is improperly repaired, it may fail while you are driving at high speed and cause you to lose control of your vehicle.
 Flat and/or damaged tires should be repaired by qualified personnel.
-Just about any sharp object on the road can cause your vehicle to have a flat tire.
-You should not attempt to repair a flat tire while the tire is still connected to the wheel.
-You have to inspect the inside of the tire for hidden damage, otherwise you risk further weakening the tire.
+Just about any sharp object on the road can cause your car to have a flat tire.
+You should not attempt to fix a flat tire while the tire is still connected to the wheel.
+You have to inspect the inside of the tire for hidden damage.
+Otherwise, you risk further weakening the tire.

 Punctures that are located within the tread area can damage a greater area of the tire (example: the inner sidewall).
 If you do not remove the tire, it will be harder to see all of the damage that has occurred.
 Having proper tire repair is crucial.
 Any puncture or injury that has happened to a tire will affect its performance or worse cause a blowout.
 With our tire repair shop services, we will inspect the tire first to make the determination if it is repairable.
 If found it can be repaired, we will inform you before starting any service.

 Whether you need tire rotation, repairs, or a brand new set of tires, our technicians are here to help.
 Visit Ryan G. Motorworks today.
 Our team does everything to get you in and out quickly with the right tire solutions!
 Call us at (530) 305-2499 or visit our page to schedule your appointment!